Computational approaches to cognition, decision-making, and human-centered AI.

 Pan, L.*, Xie, H.*†, & Wilson, R. C. (2025).
 Large Language Models Think Too Fast To Explore Effectively. arXiv preprint arXiv:2501.18009.
 NeurIPS 2025 Poster.

-Accelerating Scientific Discoveries in Cognitive Science
+Accelerating Discovery in Cognitive Science

 The human mind is deeply complex.
 Although thoughts, emotions, and actions are part of everyday experience, formally describing and predicting cognition remains a major scientific challenge.
 Many cognitive theories are grounded in human intuition and then tested through experiments and computational models.
 These approaches are powerful, but they can remain constrained by the original hypothesis space.